bablosoft/BAS/README.md

+This repository is not updated regularly, if you want actual source code, check out premium version https://bablosoft.com/shop/BASPremium

 # Browser Automation Studio
 BrowserAutomationStudio is a solution that allows you to quickly create applications using browser, http client, email client, and other libraries.
 Programming skills are not required.
 Main application types: creation of posters, spammers, parsers, uploaders, apps for the social networks.